JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ## Using AirSim binaries on Ubuntu 18

-AirSim ([Documentation](https://microsoft.github.io/AirSim/),[GitHub](https://github.com/microsoft/AirSim)) is an open source, photorealistic simulator for drones and ground vehicles developed on top of Epic's [Unreal Engine 4](https://github.com/EpicGames/UnrealEngine) (UE4) by Microsoft Research ([arXiv paper](https://arxiv.org/abs/1705.05065))
+AirSim ([Documentation](https://microsoft.github.io/AirSim/), [GitHub](https://github.com/microsoft/AirSim)) is an open source, photorealistic simulator for drones and ground vehicles developed on top of Epic's [Unreal Engine 4](https://github.com/EpicGames/UnrealEngine) (UE4) by Microsoft Research ([arXiv paper](https://arxiv.org/abs/1705.05065))

-Concretely, AirSim is a [_UE4 Plugin_](https://docs.unrealengine.com/en-US/Programming/Plugins/index.html): code and data you can add to any UE4 project
+Concretely, AirSim is a [_UE4 Plugin_](https://docs.unrealengine.com/en-US/Programming/Plugins/index.html)—code and data you can add to any UE4 project;

-The simplest way to use AirSim on Ubuntu 18 is to:
+the simplest way to use AirSim on Ubuntu 18 is to:
 - Run the binaries of a **precompiled UE4 environment** containing the AirSim pluging
 - Control the robots through AirSim's **Python APIs**